HomeMiles & Points SaleBuy Virgin Atlantic Points with a 70% bonus (0.89p or 1.48¢ each)

 First Class Fares (UK pricing/USA pricing)

-If you’re buying Virgin Atlantic points in GBP these fares are staggeringly good and even if you’re forced to suffer the higher USD pricing, it’s hard to think of many better deals in the miles and points world.
+If you’re buying Virgin Atlantic points in GBP, these Business Class fares are staggeringly good (even though the surcharges have increased in the past 18 months), and even if you’re forced to suffer the higher USD pricing, it’s hard to think of many better Business Class deals in the miles and points world.

 Per Virgin Atlantic: